Skip to main content

 Minimum Wage by Category:

 These rates ensure that workers across different employment categories receive appropriate and fair compensation.
+Where a collective bargaining agreement sets higher minimum pay, the higher rate applies.

 13th Month Salary